 Why do freelancers need a project management tool?

 Before talking about Trello and its alternatives, let's understand the importance of project management for freelancers.
 Most full-time freelancers work on multiple projects at once.
 Handling many projects simultaneously, keeping track of multiple tasks and their individual deadlines, and ensuring timely delivery can be challenging and exhausting.

 Project management tools make your life easier.
-Instead of manually tracking each project and its progress, project management software gives you powerful tools to accomplish the work in a fraction of the time.
+Instead of manually tracking progress, project management solutions give you powerful tools to accomplish the work in a fraction of the time.
 This way, you can manage your tasks more accurately without spending too much time tracking and recording them, freeing up time to focus on the work that matters.

 Many of the options we'll show you have a free trial or a free forever plan you can use as free project management software.
 This is a valuable way to decide if a tool is going to work great for you.

 What is Trello and how to use it?